Technical diving books

 Basic Cave Diving – A Blueprint for Survival- Sheck Exley

 If you’ve heard of the five rules of cave diving, Sheck Exley was the diver who developed them out of observations from his own diving.
+Get the background from the horses mouth.

 technical diving books